awsdocs/aws-iot-docs/developerguide/jobs-devices.md

   + The status of an existing job execution that was not the first one in the list changes from `QUEUED` to `IN_PROGRESS` and becomes the first one in the list\. \(This happens when there are no other `IN_PROGRESS` job executions in the list or when the job execution whose status changes from `QUEUED` to `IN_PROGRESS` was queued earlier than any other `IN_PROGRESS` job execution in the list\.\)
   + The status of the job execution that is first in the list changes to a terminal status and is removed from the list\.

-For more information about publishing and subscribing to MQTT topics, see [Message broker for AWS IoT](iot-message-broker.md)\.
+For more information about publishing and subscribing to MQTT topics, see [Device communication protocols](protocols.md)\.

 **Note**
 Notifications are not available when you use HTTP Signature Version 4 or HTTP TLS to communicate with jobs\.